-Staff Contact: Staff Office C3 SS HPW2
+Staff Contact: Staff Office

 An advanced analysis of theoretical and practical issues in the law of damages.
-The subject builds on an assumed knowledge of the general rules of damages in two ways: (1) Theoretically, by an examination of the rules in the light of contemporary historical and jurisprudential analysis.
+The subject builds on an assumed knowledge of the general rules of damages in two ways: 1 Theoretically, by an examination of the rules in the light of contemporary historical and jurisprudential analysis.
 Of particular relevance will be economic analysis and comparative law.
-(2) Practically, by an examination of the rules in a procedural context.
+2 Practically, by an examination of the rules in a procedural context.

-The subject will focus on current issues and problems but three constant themes will run through the subject: (1) Doctrinal issues (e.g. causation, remoteness); (2) Heads of damages (e.g. loss of money, injury to reputation); (3) Procedural considerations.
+The subject will focus on current issues and problems but three constant themes will run through the subject: 1 Doctrinal issues (e.g. causation, remoteness); 2 Heads of damages (e.g. loss of money, injury to reputation); 3 Procedural considerations.

-Feminist Legal Theory and Practice

-Staff Contact: A/Prof Regina Graycar C3 SS HPW2

-This course scrutinises key debates in feminist jurisprudence and applies them to a number of important topical issues.
-Theoretical issues considered include the public/private distinction, the meaning of inequality for women and questions of epistemology and methodology.
-These key theoretical themes will then be applied to concrete issues, using a cross-doctrinal framework of legal analysis.
-Topics examined include the construction of women's connection to others in legal discourses (eg through reproductive issues), and a conceptual framework for dealing with injuries to women, along a continuum of harms from medical injuries to media vilification.
-Finally, the course will focus on practical questions of strategy, looking at the possibilities for a feminist legal practice.
-This will include examination of gender-neutrality; alternative dispute resolution and the creation of new legal claims designed from the standpoint of women.
+Feminist Legal Theory and Practice Staff Contact: A/Prof Regina Gravcar a crossdoctrinal framework of legal analysis.
+Topics examined may include the construction of women's connection to others in legal discourses (eg through reproductive issues), and a conceptual framework for dealing with injuries to women, along a continuum of harms from medical injuries to media vilification.
+A central focus will be on practical questions of strategy, looking at the possibilities for a feminist legal practice.
+This will include examination of gender-neutrality; alternative dispute resolution, the creation of new legal claims designed from the standpoint of women and an examination of the "theoretics of practice".